 breaktext input.txt output.txt’ breaks a

-broken in Windows versions later than Windows XP when dealing with multi-byte characters,
+Windows versions later than Windows XP when dealing with multi-byte characters,

-without even being able to output a single Chinese
+without even being able to output a single Chinese character by

-jhead-3.00-ccdwidth_hack.zip: a modified version of the command-line tool jhead that reports the correct ‘35mm equivalent focal length’ on resized photos from Canon digital cameras (this is a common problem for resized digital photos, if they do not contain the EXIF 2.2 tag ‘FocalLengthIn35mmFilm’ — Picasa has this problem too).
-This download contains the original jhead 3.00 source, my patch, and prebuilt binaries for Mac OS X Snow Leopard and Microsoft Windows.
+jhead-3.00-ccdwidth_hack.zip: a modified version of the command-line tool jhead that reports the correct ‘35mm equivalent focal length’ on resized photos from Canon digital cameras (this is a common problem for resized digital photos, if they do not contain the EXIF 2.2 tag ‘FocalLengthIn35mmFilm’.
+This download contains the original jhead 3.00 source, my patch, and prebuilt binaries for Mac OS X (Snow Leopard and later) and Microsoft Windows.

-together with Western European languages.
-It is well commented, and
+with Western European languages.
+It is well commented, and should

-should serve as a good reference if you intend to customize your Vim.
+serve as a good reference if you intend to customize your Vim.
+Notice

 and extract iconv.dll to somewhere in the path or where gvim.exe